thisyearnofear/ify-agent/README.md

    - Ensure timeouts are properly handled with AbortController
    - Verify that all environment variables are correctly set in Vercel

+## Grove Integration

+The application integrates with Grove, a secure, flexible, onchain-controlled storage layer for Web3 apps.
+When using the "lensify" overlay, the generated image is stored both in memory and on Grove.

+### How it works

+1. When a user requests an image with the "lensify" overlay, the application processes the image as usual.
+2. After processing, the image is stored in memory like other overlays.
+3. Additionally, the image is uploaded to Grove using the `@lens-chain/storage-client` library.
+4. The response includes both the standard image URLs and Grove-specific URIs and URLs.
+5. The UI displays Grove information when available, allowing users to access their images through Grove.

+### Benefits

+- **Persistent Storage**: Unlike in-memory storage, Grove provides more persistent storage for images.
+- **Web3 Integration**: Images stored on Grove can be referenced in Web3 applications.
+- **Access Control**: Grove supports various access control mechanisms for uploaded content.

 ## Technologies Used

 - [Next.js 15](https://nextjs.org/)